 If you are unsure what type of smoke alarm you have – take a look on the back of it.
 If it has the tri-foil radioactive symbol like this image below it means you have an ionization smoke alarm and should consider replacing it with the photoelectric type as soon as possible.

 Because our smoke alarms use photoelectric technology they are more adept at detecting smoke in the early smouldering stage.
-For this reason photoelectric smoke alarms are the preferred type of alarm as ionization smoke alarms are being phased out nationwide.
+For this reason photoelectric interconnected smoke alarms are the preferred type of alarm as ionization smoke alarms are being phased out nationwide.

-Older conventional smoke alarms are often powered by a 9v replaceable battery.
+Older conventional smoke alarms are often powered by a 9V replaceable battery.
 When the battery life becomes low the smoke alarm initiates a loud periodic ‘chirp’ which continues until the battery is replaced.
 As seen in the past with tragic consequences, people can deliberately remove the battery to silence the annoying ‘chirp’ sound – this disables the alarm and renders it useless for smoke detection.

 How do wireless interconnected smoke alarms work?